strikeraryu/query_police/README.md

 ### Summary

-You can define similar rules for summary.
+You can define similar rules for the summary.
 Current summary attribute supported -

-- `cardinality` - cardinality based on the all tables
+- `cardinality` - cardinality based on all tables

-**NOTE:** You can add custom summary attributes by defining how to calculate them in `QueryPolice.add_summary` for a attribute key.
+**NOTE:** You can add custom summary attributes by defining how to calculate them in `QueryPolice.add_summary` for an attribute key.

 ### Attributes

-There all lot of attributes for you to use based on the final execution plan.
+There are a lot of attributes for you to use based on the final execution plan.

-You can use normal execution plan attribute directly.
+You can use the normal execution plan attribute directly.
 Eg. `select_type, type, Extra, possible_keys`

 To check more keys you can use `EXPLAIN <query>`

-You can use detailed execution plan attribute can be used in flatten form with `detailed#` prefix.
+You can use the detailed execution plan attribute can be used in flattened form with the `detailed#` prefix.
 Eg. `detailed#used_columns, detailed#cost_info#read_cost`

 To check more keys you can use `EXPLAIN format=JSON <query>`